AsardeenAzees/SmartItems_DesktopApplication/README.md

 ## **License**

-This project is provided as-is for educational and demonstration purposes.
+This project is Developed by Azees Asardeen , to provided as-is for educational and demonstration purposes.

----

-This version of the **README.md** file includes all the necessary information, from setting up the project to troubleshooting common issues, to ensure users and developers can easily run and contribute to the project.